We get asked all the time why covered calls are bad. We want to be clear – they’re not inherently bad, but there are some downsides to be aware of:

 But don’t just take our word for it – get started with the best stock research website and see how much simpler things can be with VectorVest!

-Wrapping Up Our Guide to Why Covered Calls Are Bad
+Wrapping Up Our Guide on Why Covered Calls Are Bad

 There you have it – why covered calls are bad.
 That is, without VectorVest.
 You could be limit your upside potential, create tax challenges, mess up your portfolio, or deal with losses.